aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 ## Now What?
 Let's recap - you've put together a pipeline, that:
-* On the front end, ingests ride telemtry data from our unicorns
+* On the front end, ingests ride telemetry data from our unicorns
 * enhances the data with the nearest weather station ID
 * train a machine learning model to predict heavier than usual magic point usage
 * created an HTTP interface to make predictions against?